shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/questionsOnly/README.md

 ## 🟨 Question 5 🟨
 ❓ Assuming `/kang` exists as a symbolic link to the directory `/mammal/kangaroo` within the file system.
-Which of the following statements are correct about thhis code snippet?
+Which of the following statements are correct about this code snippet?
 (Choose all thhat apply)❓
 ```java
 Path path = Paths.get("/kang");
 if(Files.isDirectory(path) && Files.isSymbolicLink(path))